mrhoody/animated-memory/docs/cloudflare-tunnel.md

 # Opens a browser — authorise the domain you want to use.
 # A credentials file is saved to ~/.cloudflared/
 ```
+If you wish to copy your credentials to a server, they have been saved to:
+/root/.cloudflared/cert.pem

 ---